Ch33z3head/Crypto/README.md

 # Assignment 1 Write up - Blackhat Email Challenge

+HowTo:
+To run my "breaker" scripts, ensure to also download the "words.txt" file which is called for the fitness funtion.

+To gather cipher statistics, run the Stats_Gathering.py script.
+Output has is just under each ciphertext blcok.
+Also, note that each ciphertext has been identified along with notes supporting my decision.

 **_Once the course starts, I'll send you 5 encrypted emails that you must decrypt.
 Submit to me your answers, your code, and a quick write-up including:
 What take-away lessons did you learn in this experience?_**